CrisLuna1/CrisLuna1/README.md

 JR - 16012022.
 `

-I am currently studying Systems Engineering. :neckbeard:
+I am currently studying Systems Engineering.

 I like the development/maintenance of applications, databases and computer security.

-I have some goals that by the end of this year which is to learn and manage databases and application development/maintenance, and for next year I will start making arrangements for a JR job.

 If you have read this, I thank you for reading and I also encourage you to keep going and never get discouraged.
 I LOVE YOU <3